Free Plate Check

 What is a car tax check?

-Vehicle Excise Duty (VED), commonly called road tax, is required for any vehicle used or parked on public roads in the UK.
-A tax check shows you the vehicle's current tax status — whether it's taxed, when the tax expires, or whether a SORN (Statutory Off Road Notification) has been declared.
+Vehicle Excise Duty (VED) — road tax — is required for any vehicle used or parked on public roads.
+A check shows current status: taxed, expired, or SORN'd (off-road).

 How is road tax calculated?